What every best Shredders has:

-Tony Hoffman of PCMag.com offers general tips on buying a shredder, followed by ratings of nine different shredders and links to detailed reviews.
+Tony Hoffman of PCMag.com offers general tips on buying a shredder, followed by ratings of 18 different shredders and links to detailed reviews.
 Hoffman times each model's actual shredding speed and capacity and compares them to the manufacturer's claims, as well as evaluating features and noise level.
 He also notes how the different models stack up against each other in performance.

 Christopher Null of PC World evaluates five medium-duty shredders, suitable for small offices where shredding is "more or less a daily chore."
 After feeding each shredder paper, credit cards, and CDs, Null evaluates its features, capacity, and noise level, as well as how likely it is to jam.
 He doesn't actually give the machines ratings, but his detailed comments about performance are extremely useful.